ajinkya-dhamnaskar/ajinkya-dhamnaskar.github.io/_posts/2015-07-11-welcome-to-jekyll.md

 <hr />

 <p>Here we will explore Event Driven replication considering its advantages in distributed environment.
 Gourav and I started finding possible solutions and have implemented proof of concept for the same.</p>
-<p>Please refer below links which detail our finding and instructions to work through the implementation.</p>
+<p>Please refer below links which detail our findings and instructions to work through the implementation.</p>

 * [Event Driven Approach](https://github.com/airavata-courses/spring17-microservice-data-management/wiki/An-Event-Driven-Architecture-Explained)